SNiPER-Framework/sniper/README.md

 $ mkdir build && cd build
 ```

 Run CMake to configure your build.
-By default it installs to `/usr/local`:
+You can change your settings with `ccmake` or other tools.
+CMake has powerful ability to find software, but if it fails to locate yours, you can help it by defining `<NAME>_DIR` variables.
+Also it can use available CMT environment for search.
+By default installation goes to `/usr/local`.

 ```
 $ cmake -DCMAKE_INSTALL_REFIX=<install_dir> ..
 ```

-Then build and install result:
+Then build and install the result.
+Default build agent is `make` and you can call it directly.

 ```
-$ make
-$ make install
+$ cmake --build . --target install
 ```

-Your build is now installed to the directory you provided to CMake, shell script `setup.sh` will help you to set the required environment.
+Your build is now installed to the directory you provided to CMake.
+For the best experience one needs to set the proper environment.
+This can be done with the help of shell script `share/sniper/setup.sh`, or, a modern solution, using an Environment Modules file `share/sniper/modulefiles/sniper`.
+Also provided is a CMT project that allows use of SNiPER in CMT environment.